Toolbar for Analysis

 ARD Toolkit includes the tools for analysing image(s).

-Click tools icon to start use tools:
+Click icon to start use tools:

 Select tool: